mnbnkr/duelyst.gg-improvements/card-text/edited-converted/card_list_part_1_converted.md

 text:     Your General has +1⚔️ for each time you heal a unit.

 name:     Surgeforger
-text:     Whenever you summon a minion nearby this minion, give them both +1/+1.
+text:     Whenever you summon a minion nearby this minion, give them both +1⚔️/+1❤️.

 name:     Vanguard Puresun
 text:     **Zeal**: Gains +1⚔️.
           Whenever an enemy moves to or is summoned on any of the three spaces in front of this, teleport that enemy back 1 space.

 name:     Vigilator
-text:     When this minion is built, give nearby friendly minions +3❤️.
+text:     **Build** (1)
-          **Build**:1
+          When this minion is built, give nearby friendly minions +3❤️.

 name:     Arclyte Regalia
 text:     Your General gains +2⚔️.
 The first time your General takes damage each turn, prevent 2 of it.

 name:     Divine Liturgy
-text:     At the start of your next turn give all friendly minions + ⚔️ equal to their ❤️.
+text:     **Echo**
-          **Echo**
+          At the start of your next turn give all friendly minions +⚔️ equal to their ❤️.

 name:     Invincible
-text:     Give a friendly minion with full ❤️ +4/+4.
+text:     Give a friendly minion with full ❤️ +4⚔️/+4❤️.

 name:     Ironcliffe Heart
 text:     Transform a friendly minion into an Ironcliffe Guardian.

 name:     Ironcliffe Monument
-text:     Whenever you summon a minion nearby this, transform that minion into an Ironcliffe Guardian.
+text:     **Build** (2)
-          **Build**:2
+          Whenever you summon a minion nearby this, transform that minion into an Ironcliffe Guardian.

 name:     Lionize
 text:     Give **Celerity** to a friendly minion, it cannot attack this turn.